MacKenia/CQNU-helper/README.md

 - generate .ics and send it to your phone
 - auto login in

-bugs:

-- Canceled orders won't show on the website but it actually canceled from the backend.

 ## uBills.py

 This script is used to acquire utility bills for your dormitory.